-The Superintendent and Director of Business Services are the only persons who have the authority to create Assignments of fund balance.
+The Superintendent or designee are the only persons who have the authority to create Assignments of fund balance.

 Unassigned Fund Balance.
 In the General Fund, amounts that are reported as Unassigned are those net spendable resources of the District that are not otherwise Restricted, Committed, or Assigned, and may be used for any purpose within the General Fund.